keep-starknet-strange/raito/README.md

 > **Disclaimer:** This project is in the early stages of development and should not be used in production.
 It will evolve rapidly, expect breaking changes.

-Raito at its core accepts two inputs: batch of consequitive blocks n..m and STARK proof of the state of the chain up to block n - 1.
-It makes sure that the historical chain state is valid by verifing STARK proof of it, then produces a new chain state by applying new blocks of top of historical state.
-As a result a proof of a new state is generated.

 ```mermaid
 flowchart TB
 Pnm1(STARK proof of the chain state<br>up to the block <i>n - 1</i>) --> Vp(zk verifier)